FusionAuth/fusionauth-site/site/learn/expert-advice/oauth/modern-guide-to-oauth.md

 }
 ```

-This is just a simple example of using the access token we received from the third-party OAuth server to call an API.
+This is an example of using the access token we received from the third-party OAuth server to call an API.

 If you are implementing the **Third-party login and registration** mode without leveraging an OAuth server like FusionAuth, there are a couple of things to consider: